- Parallel Replication Overview

 Note that even if there is no parallelism available from the master group commit, there is still an opportunity for speedup from in-order parallel replication, since the actual commit steps of different transactions can run in parallel.
 This can be particularly effective on a slave with binlog enabled (log_slave_updates=1), and more so if slave is configured to be crash-safe (sync_binlog=1 and innodb_flush_log_at_trx_commit=1), as this makes group commit possible on the slave.

-In the mode --slave-parallel-mode=minimal, only the commit step of transactions is applied in parallel; all other transaction replication happens serially.
+Minimal mode of in-order parallel replication onlyallows the commit step of transactions to be applied in parallel; all other steps are applied serially.

 Out-of-order parallel replication happens (only) when using GTID mode, when